vikranth1918/Sales-Performance-Dashboard-Power-BI-/README.md

 ## 🚀 Key Insights
-- **City Impact:** Customers from Guadalajara, Monterrey, and Mexico DF show different average ticket behaviors.
+- **City Impact:** The bar chart clearly shows that Guadalajara has the highest average sales ticket, followed by Monterrey, with Mexico DF having the lowest.
-- **Product Line Impact:** Categories like *Food & Beverages* and *Sports & Travel* contribute significantly to revenue.
-- **Customer Satisfaction:** Higher ratings correlate with increased spending.
+The higher average ticket sales must be analyzed, decoded and the people must understand What the managers at Guadalajara are doing right and apply it to other cities.
+- **Product Line Impact:** "Home and lifestyle" has the highest average ticket, the tree-map shows that "Fashion accessories" and "Food and beverages" are the biggest giver to total sales volume.
+To promote average sales, marketing campaigns can be done to highlight the "Home and lifestyle" products.
+- **Customer Satisfaction:** The nearly flat trend line on the scatter plot clearly shows that there is no significant relationship between consumer rating and the average ticket.
+The plot proves that Price.Co cannot buy satisfaction of customers and it is almost unrelated to the price.
+It reinforces the fact that the company must investigate other factors other than price to improve the user satisfaction.

 ## 📌 Outcomes
 - Reduced manual reporting efforts for store managers and executives.